 The OBP breeds only within Southwest Tasmania, with the known breeding population concentrated in the Melaleuca region.
-Birds typically arrive at Melaleuca during the first half of October.
+Birds typically begin to arrive at Melaleuca in late September.
 Nests are occupied from mid-November and nesting occurs in artificial nest boxes, or where available, hollows of eucalypt trees (typically

-Pairs tend to mate for life.
+Pairs do not mate for life.
 The female stays in the nest for several days before the first egg is laid and clutches average 4.6 eggs (range 1–6).
 Only the female incubates the eggs during the 21-day incubation period.
 After hatching, the female remains on the nest for 10 days, being fed by the male.